Stirling's approximation: Complex-analytic version

 This line integral can then be approximated using the saddle-point method with an appropriate choice of contour radius $r = r_n$.
 The dominant portion of the integral near the saddle point is then approximated by a real integral and Laplace's method, while the remaining portion of the integral can be bounded above to give an error term.

+Using the Central Limit Theorem and the Poisson distribution

+An alternative version uses the fact that the Poisson distribution converges to a normal distribution by the Central Limit Theorem.

+Since the Poisson distribution with parameter $\mu$ converges to a normal distribution with mean $\mu$ and variance $\mu$, their density functions will be approximately the same:

+Evaluating this expression at the mean, at which the approximation is particularly accurate, simplifies this expression to: